 If we are unable to complete the acquisition of the Chicago Marriott, we may lose substantial deposits that we have provided to sellers.
-We made a \$10 million non-refundable deposit.
-We will forfeit this deposit if the acquisition does not close, unless such failure to close is a result of the failure of the seller to satisfy its obligations or fulfill certain conditions precedent to closing under the purchase agreement.
+We have deposited with an escrow agent a \$5 million non-refundable deposit.
+We may exercise our option to extend the closing date of the acquisition, in which case we will deposit an additional \$5 million non-refundable deposit.
+We will forfeit these deposits if the acquisition does not close, unless such failure to close is a result of the failure of the seller to satisfy its obligations or fulfill certain conditions precedent to closing under the purchase agreement.